 Trusts can offer a number of advantages in the estate planning process.
 Depending on how they are drafted, trusts can provide asset protection, avoid the costs of probate, and enable you to leave a meaningful legacy.
 Establishing well-drafted trusts requires comprehensive legal knowledge, so it is important to have experienced, insightful estate planning attorneys to guide you in preserving your assets.
-In Southern Massachusetts, there is no better choice than the trust attorneys at Surprenant & Beneski, P.C.
+In Southeastern Massachusetts, there is no better choice than the trust attorneys at Surprenant & Beneski, P.C.
 We offer you services tailored to your specific needs and provide you the personal attention you deserve.

 How Trusts Can Help With Preserving Your Assets